HITECHCRIME/HC_SG51_Colorized_World/README.md

 -----------------------------------------------------

 [VERSE 3 - SIIMLAR TO CHORUS]
+cauterized wound
+on diehards
-cauterized wounds - on diehards always find ways to heal
+always find ways to heal
-i only wanted
+only wanted
 no masks
 no guides
 no secret moves aye
 ya (reverb)
-authorized drugs with no card sign ending wanted not bad just say it have no life no such a lowlife
+authorized drugs with no card sign ending wanted not bad say it i have no life such a lowlife

+all i want is you
+let us live in colorized world

+till both our souls are through just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain (in your soul) when you notice only flaws internal cause - heavy toll paid

+all i want is you
+beautiful dark world

+let us live in cold
+until our souls are through
+i swear on both our lives
+upping gear will bring the light close bring the light (to us) that's when the colours come out bring the light close aye

 nothing works mate, kinda get hysterical i need breaking things when I steer myself